Franchi SPAS12

 (Any emails asking where to buy any of the above will be ignored.)

-You will never, ever be able to buy a replacement receiver.
+You will never, ever be able to buy a replacement receiver, just a new gun.
 The receiver is considered to be "the gun" by the ATF, so importing a receiver is importing a gun, which is banned.

 Tips - Receiver Shock Absorber -- Part #6